Philo: Live streaming 58 channels for $20 per month

 Is Philo worth it?

-I’ve been happy as a paying customer of Philo for the last three months.
+I’ve been happy as a paying customer of Philo.
 It’s been just the right amount of pay-TV for me because I already have so much else to watch.

 Philo won’t be for everyone.
 But if you’re not a big sports fan, or have other ways to watch baseball or basketball, then Philo might be the perfect fit in your cord cutting wheelhouse.

 A lot of people want some kind of a la carte option.
 Television providers will probably never be able to do that and make a profit.
-But consider that small sports-only bundles are already emerging in 2018 with more to come in the months ahead.
+But streaming services are beginning to recognize that smaller bundles are a perfect fit for a segment of TV watchers.

 If you’ve already signed up for Philo, are you a happy customer?
 Tell fellow readers about your experiences in the comments below.

 Note: This review was originally posted April 3, 2018 and has been updated.